triflicacid/cs-UglyLang/Doc/Types.md

 # Constructing Types

-Each type is constructed differently, each requiring different arguments or none at all.
+Each type is constructed differently, requiring different arguments or none at all.
 Types which require no arguments may be constructed using the `NEW<t: TYPE>` function.

-Every type may be constructed using the following syntax:
+Every type (unless specified above) may be constructed using the following syntax:

 ``` <type> { <arg1>, <arg2>, ... } ```